ttaubert/octoblog/_posts/2017-02-07-simple-cryptol-specifications.markdown

 ## Next: Finding bugs and more LLVM commands

-For the next post I'm planning to introduce and write more Cryptol, talk about specifying constraints on LLVM arguments and return values, and provide an example for finding bugs in a real-world codebase.
+In [the next post](/blog/2017/06/finding-and-fixing-real-world-bugs/) I'm going to introduce and write more Cryptol, talk about specifying constraints on LLVM arguments and return values, and provide an example for finding bugs in a real-world codebase.

 And while you wait, why not try your hand at optimizing `mul` to use only three instead of four multiplications with the [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm)?
 You can reuse the above Cryptol specification to verify you got it right.